There is a court update in the ongoing Britney Spears conservatorship case, keeping this unusual legal arrangement in the headlines.

 In New Jersey, conservatorships are legally known as guardianships.
 Like California conservatorships, guardianships can be of the estate, of the person, or both.
 Personal guardianships can also be further limited, to confer responsibility over only one or a few areas, such as educational, medical, or legal matters.
 An elderly parent with dementia or an adult child with severe special needs may benefit from a guardianship covering some or all of these areas, for example, depending on the circumstances.

 Changes may coming soon to guardianships in New Jersey.
 On August 31, New Jersey State Senator James Beach (D-Cherry Hill) introduced legislation that calls for new ethical conduct standards by guardians and provides stronger protections for wards (including minor children) and conservatees.
 We will provide updates as they become available.

 Do you have questions about the possibility of establishing a New Jersey guardianship for a loved one?
-Get answers to all your questions by scheduling a free consultation with one of our trusted family lawyers.
+Get answers to all your questions by scheduling an initial consultation with one of our trusted family lawyers.
 Call us today at 888-888-0919, or please click the green button below.